 Primary care clinicians, emergency healthcare professionals, and cardiologists should understand these factors, especially as they relate to care in their specific settings, and should become familiar with evidence-based strategies for assessment, diagnosis, treatment, and prevention.
-Primary care clinicians are in a unique position to identify patients who may be at risk for CHD (and thus the potential for ACS) and to educate these patients regarding the benefits of lowering their risk profile through changes in health behaviors, such as smoking cessation, diet, exercise, and compliance with medications.
-However, adherence to guidelinerecommended prevention strategies has been a challenge, in part because of frequently changing guidelines and gender disparities [19; 20; 21; 22].
+Primary care clinicians are in a unique position to identify patients who may be at risk for CHD (and thus the potential for ACS)

+and to educate these patients regarding the benefits of lowering their risk profile through changes in health behaviors, such as smoking cessation, diet, exercise, and compliance with medications.
+However, adherence to guideline-recommended prevention strategies has been a challenge, in part because of frequently changing guidelines and gender disparities [20; 21; 22; 23].
 Primary care providers also play a crucial role in the care of patients after ACS, managing secondary prevention strategies.

 Several registries have been developed to collect data on the use of guideline-directed treatment and patient outcomes.
 These initiatives include Can Rapid Risk Stratification of Unstable Angina Patients Suppress Adverse Outcomes with Early Implementation?
-(CRUSADE) and the Acute Coronary Treatment and Intervention Outcome Network (ACTION)-Get With the Guidelines (GWTG) [23; 24].
-Data from these initiatives have shown that adherence to guidelines enhances outcomes [7; 25; 26].
+(CRUSADE) and the Acute Coronary Treatment and Intervention Outcome Network (ACTION)-Get With the Guidelines (GWTG) [24; 25].
+Data from these initiatives have shown that adherence to guidelines enhances outcomes [7; 26; 27].

 Data related to CHD and ACS are taken from several sources, and differences in the source populations (e.g., age, gender, health status), and the dates of study should be considered when interpreting the findings (Table 1).
 Data from community surveillance programs enable the calculation of the prevalence and incidence of CHD, angina, and MI among identified populations.
 Individuals in these programs are asymptomatic and usually do not have CHD at the beginning of the study.
-Several registries have been established to collect information from multiple institutions on individuals with ACS, and these registries, along with data from quality improvement initiatives and large-scale, multi-institutional clinical trials, have served to provide demographic profiles of individuals with CHD and ACS, temporal patterns in treatment practices, and overall adherence to evidence-based guidelines.
-When reviewing data from registries, it is important to consider several factors, including differences in the composition of the populations (according to age, gender, and race/ethnicity), the type of ACS (UA, NSTEMI, or STEMI), variations in treatment according to the timeframe of the study (because of advances in treatment options), and better outcomes in quality improvement initiatives and clinical trials than in registries (because of level of care).
-Lastly, the National Hospital Care Survey provides information on discharge diagnoses, as well as national patterns of healthcare delivery in hospital-based settings and ambulatory surgery centers.
-Although information on discharge diagnoses can help provide a better understanding of the prevalence of the different components of ACS, because the survey is event-driven (rather than person-driven), the number of hospitalizations does not necessarily correlate to the number of individuals.
+Several registries have been established to collect information from multiple institutions on individuals with ACS. and these registries, along with data from quality improvement initiatives and large-scale, multiinstitutional clinical trials, have served to provide demographic profiles of individuals with CHD and ACS, temporal patterns in treatment practices, and overall adherence to evidence-based guidelines.